micnews/react-jw-player/README.md

 ## Optional Configuration Props
 * `aspectRatio`
   * An optional aspect ratio to give the video player.
-Can be `1:1` or `16:9` currently.
+Can be 'inherit', `1:1` or `16:9` currently.
+  * Defaults to 'inherit'.
 * `className`
   * An optional class name to give the container div.
   * Type: `string`